1willcobb/sailboat_calculator/README.md

-# Sailboat Calculator
+# sailboat_calculator

-An app using three.js to visualize financianal planning for purchasing a sailboat.
+A calculator for sailboat life

+MIT License